Unity-Technologies/ClusterDisplay/source/com.unity.cluster-display/Documentation~/reference.md

 -   Resolution set to 1080p60.

--   Nvidia Sync Master set to the same machine as Cluster Display master cluster node
+-   Nvidia Sync Emitter set to the same machine as Cluster Display emitter cluster node

 -   **NVIDIA Control Panel** settings set to recommended settings for NVIDIA Sync: